sriramkreddy10/Diabetes-Prediction/README.md

 - the outliers were removed based on the attribute and their relevance.(like blood pressure can never be equal to zero)

 Model building:
--KNN regression
+- KNN regression
--linear regression
+- linear regression
--Logistic regression
+- Logistic regression
--Kerenilzed Support Vector Machine (rbf, poly, and linear) -Decision Tree Model
+- Kerenilzed Support Vector Machine (rbf, poly, and linear)
+- Decision Tree Model

 Prediction:
 From the above models, based on train and test scores Logistic regression was apt for making predictions on the test dataset.